-- a.
-Emergency medication is readily available to children who require it at all times during the school day or at off-site activities.
-If the emergency medication is a controlled drug and needs to be locked up, the keys are readily available and not held personally by members of staff. - b.
+- children who require it at all times during the school day or at off-site activities.
+If the emergency medication is a controlled drug and to access it. needs to be locked up, the keys are readily available and not held personally by members f.
+Staff ensure that medication is only accessible of staff. - b.
 Most children at this school carry their emergency medication on them at all times.
-Children keep their own emergency medication securely. - c.
+Children keep their own emergency medication g.
+There is an identified member of staff who securely. - c.
 Children at this school are reminded to carry their emergency medication with them. - d.
-Children, whose healthcare professionals and parents advise the school that their child is not yet able or old enough to self-manage and carry their own emergency medication, know exactly where to access their emergency medication.
+Children, whose healthcare professionals and even if children normally administer the parents advise the school that their child is not medication themselves. yet able or old enough to self-manage and carry their own emergency medication, know exactly i.
+Three times a year Claire Edmeades/Ali where to access their emergency medication.